saurabtharu/Internship-repo/Internship Report - typst/chapters/00-cert-ack-abhijeet.typ

 #pagebreak()
 /**************************************************************************************/

+/*
 #align(center,
   image("../images/ACHS.png", height: 20%)
 )

+*/

 = LETTER OF APPROVAL
+/*
 \

 #text(12pt)[

-  This is to certify that this internship report prepared by *Saurab Tharu* entitled *“An Internship report on DevOps Engineer at F1Soft Pvt.
-Ltd”* has been submitted to the Department of Computer Science for acceptance in partial fulfillment of the requirements for the degree of B.Sc. in Computer Science and Information Technology.
+  This is to certify that this internship report prepared by Adarsha Raj Acharya entitled “Insured Application” has been submitted to the Department of Computer Science for acceptance in partial fulfillment of the requirements for the degree of B.Sc. in Computer Science and Information Technology.
 In our opinion, it is satisfactory in the scope and quality as a project for the required degree